tsatria03/CookyCraze/docks/readme.txt

 Head Start contains upgrades that give you bonus resources at the beginning of each new run, such as starting coins, auto cookies, or manual cookies.

 How prestige upgrades work.
-Unlike the normal shop and bundle shop, the prestige store uses a one-time purchase system.
-Every upgrade in the store can only be bought once, ever.
+Unlike the bundle, single, and ticket shops, the prestige store uses a one-time purchase system.
+Every upgrade in the store can only ever be bought once.
 Once purchased, the upgrade is immediately active and stays active permanently across every future run, including after further prestiges.
 You will never need to buy it again, and you cannot buy it a second time even if you wanted to.

 Passive bonus upgrades work as multipliers layered on top of your existing stats.
 For example, buying a cookie multiplier upgrade does not add to your auto cookie or manual cookie counts directly.
 Instead, every time a bake fires, the output is multiplied by the bonus percentage.
 So if you normally produce 100 cookies per bake and you have a 5% cookie multiplier, you produce 105 instead.
 The higher your stats grow through the normal shop, the more noticeable the multiplier becomes.
 Similarly, a coin multiplier does not change your cookie sell price.
 It multiplies the total payout after the price is applied, so larger sell batches benefit more.